tempesta-tech/blog/htrie/README.md

 The benchmark uses [TBB](https://github.com/oneapi-src/oneTBB) for all generic memory allocatios and concurrent_unordered_map, so you need to install TBB in you system.
-For Debian 11 you can do this with:
+For Debian 11 or Ubuntu 22 you can do this with:

 ```bash
 $ sudo apt install libtbb-dev libtbb-doc